 The ASBCC provides the students a voice on policy issues at Berkeley City College and for the Peralta Community College District.
-Additionally, the ASBCC charters clubs and provides awareness of issues pertaining to the students of Berkeley City College.
+Additionally, the ASBCC provides awareness of issues pertaining to the students of Berkeley City College.
 All ASBCC meetings are open to the public.